jjb/time_limit/readme.md

 TimeLimit is API-compatible with Timeout.

+In a simple benchmark, TimeLimit has similar time complexity to Timeout.
+I haven't tried measuring space complexity.

 TimeLimit shares most behaviors with Timeout, with the following exceptions:

 ## Always raises an exception when timing out